 Key Highlights

-• California Department of Insurance says yes to more than $1 billion in car insurance rate increases.
+• California Department of Insurance approves more than $1 billion in car insurance rate increases.

-• Factors like inflation, rising repair and claims costs, and bad driving are causing rate increases.
+• Factors like inflation, rising repair and claims costs and bad driving cause rate increases.

-• You can still reap significant savings on car insurance by following best practices.
+• You can still reap significant savings on car insurance by shopping around, asking about discounts and increasing your deductible.

 author-img